Daha fazla ürün için tıklayınız.

 Memory and Dissonance in Shakespeare’s Selected Plays

-UPS Kargo ile 450 TL ve üzeri alışverişlerinizde kargo ücretsiz
+300 TL ve üzeri alışverişlerinizde Cosmedrome anlaşmalı kargolar ücretsiz

 In Memory and Dissonance in Shakespeares Selected Plays Derya Oruç draws on Endel Tulving’s episodic memory and Leon Festinger’s cognitive dissonance theories to apply a new perspective on Shakespeare’s most renowned plays Othello and Hamlet.
 She argues that several moments of indecisiveness through the process of decision-making are connected to the individual experiences of memory that are either from the past or concerned with future thinking.